tommyku/blog3/content/blog/feature-ownership-and-motivation.md

 and validated with the users, we shouldn't work on it.
 We played with cat instead.

+The situation were made worse because our 'PM' were less of detail-focused person but more of big-picture driven and gave nothing more than a sentence rather.
+As an CEO that is fine, but as an PM, that is unacceptable.

 > Don't ask me to do it until you're absolutely sure.

 We were demotivated.
 Task assignment became long discussion and took lots